Manfred Max-Neef

 Artur Manfred Max Neef ([ˈmaɱfɾeð maks]; 26 October 1932 – 8 August 2019) was a Chilean economist of German descent.
 Max-Neef was born in Valparaíso, Chile.
 He started his career as a professor of economics at the University of California, Berkeley in the early 1960s.
 He was known for his taxonomy of fundamental human needs and human scale development.
 In 1983, he was awarded the Right Livelihood Award for "revitalising small and medium-sized communities through 'Barefoot Economics'."

+Early life

+Max-Neef was born on 26 October 1932 in Valparaíso, Chile, the son of Magdalena Sophie Neef, a humanities and music student, and Alfred Wilhelm Hermann Max, an economist.
+Both Max-Neef's parents had emigrated to Chile from Germany following World War I. Max-Neef studied at the Liceo de Aplicación in Santiago before going on to graduate with a degree in economics from the University of Chile.